Priestley-Centre/Near_term_warming/README.md

 ## Temperature
 Time-series of annual global surface air temperature (GSAT) anomalies for 500 FaIR simple climate model simulations using historical emissions and future emissions scenarios (NDCs, SSP1-1.9, SSP1-2.6, SSP3-7.0, and SSP5-8.5).
 Anomalies are calculated with respect to 1850-1900.
 The 500 simulations were generated from a broad uncertainty analysis of possible futures, based on lines of evidence for ECS, TCR, and ERF that reflect our latest understanding since IPCC SR1.5.
 Files listed use two different time-series of aerosol ERF: the default CMIP6 aerosol ERF, or the aerosol ERF from AR5.

+## ECS, TCR, and ERF
+Distributions of ECS, TCR, and ERF, used to generate each set of 500 simulations.
+Also contains time-series of the ERF, both for its total and for individual forcing agents.
+Both versions of the aerosol ERF time-series described above are given.

 ## Emissions
 Time-series of emissions for each emissions scenario; the SSP datasets were obtained from https://www.rcmip.org/ and the NDCs dataset was provided by Joeri Rogelj.
 The NDC-like scenario is chosen to be representative of the scenarios described in Chapter 3 of the UNEP Emissions Gap Report (https://wedocs.unep.org/bitstream/handle/20.500.11822/30797/EGR2019.pdf?sequence=1&isAllowed=y), and also of the pathways for the NDC-like projections in Vrontisi et al. 2018 (https://iopscience.iop.org/article/10.1088/1748-9326/aab53e/pdf).
 Units are given for all major GHGs and SLCFs, and for minor GHGs the unit is kilotons/year.

-## ECS, TCR, and ERF
-Distributions of ECS, TCR, and ERF, used to generate each set of 500 simulations.
-Also contains time-series of the ERF, both for its total and for individual forcing agents.
-Both versions of the aerosol ERF time-series described above are given.
+## Concentrations
+Time-series of concentrations of all GHGs and SLCFs for each emissions scenario.

 # Constrained CMIP6 data